Allianz plans to buy rest of Euler Hermes for $2.2 billion

-FRANKFURT (Reuters) - German insurer Allianz (ALVG.DE) plans to buy the shares in credit insurer Euler Hermes (ELER.PA) it does not yet own for around 1.85 billion euros ($2.2 billion).
+FRANKFURT (Reuters) - Germany’s biggest insurer Allianz (ALVG.DE) plans to buy the shares in French credit insurance firm Euler Hermes (ELER.PA) it does not yet own for around 1.85 billion euros ($2.2 bln).

 Allianz said on Monday that it struck a deal to buy 11.3 percent of Euler Hermes’ stock for 122 euros per share in cash, taking its holding to 74.3 percent of shares.